qwertey6/a4-qwertey6/README.md

                           serve pages to the browser instead of the node server.
 - **Tech Achievement 2**: The Node server uses the module express to route each endpoint according to it's request method
 - **Tech Achievement 3**: The react app uses the module axios to make easy HTTP requests to the server instead of using xhr
+- **Tech Achievement 4**: The react app delivers d3 to the front end, which handles all of the in-board interactions/

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: The React app uses the React-Router module to route pages correctly, allowing the user of